-A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries pay rates in the personnel files.

-Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Obtained related paid salaries and personnel files and agreed to authorized salaries/pay rates in the personnel files, noting no exceptions.

-- B. Randomly select one pay period during the fiscal period.
+- A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Obtained related paid salaries and personnel files and agreed to authorized salaries/pay rates in the personnel files, noting no exceptions. - B. Randomly select one pay period during the fiscal period.
 For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
-Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory):

-Observed that all selected employees or officials documented their daily attendance and leave, noting no exceptions ii.
-Observe whether supervisors approved the attendance and leave of the selected employees or officials;

-Observed that supervisors approved the attendance and leave of the selected employees or officials, noting no exceptions iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and iv.
-Observe the rate paid to the employees or officials agrees to the authorized salary pay rate found within the personnel file.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory); - No exceptions were found as a result of this procedure. - ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials: - No exceptions were found as a result of this procedure. - iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - No exceptions were found as a result of this procedure.

-Observed that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records, noting no exceptions

-Observed the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file, noting no exceptions.
+iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.